hunter-cloud09/incubator-paimon/docs/content/how-to/writing-tables.md

 {{< /tab >}}

 {{< tab "Flink Job" >}}

+In case that you need to drop multiple partitions, you can submit the drop-partition job through `flink run`.

 Run the following command to submit a drop-partition job for the table.